<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </ul>

-<h3 class="wp-block-heading">Comprehensive Support at Transitions Physical Therapy</h3>
+<h3 class="wp-block-heading">Comprehensive support at Transitions Physical Therapy</h3>

 <p class="">At Transitions Physical Therapy, we take a <strong>full-body, results-driven approach</strong> to your health and fitness.
 In addition to <strong>RMR testing</strong>, we offer:</p>